WinstonSmith-1984/network_guardian/README.md

 🛠️ Prerequisites (Linux)

 on a modern Linux system (PEP 668), use the following to bypass environment restrictions or use a virtual environment:  source /home/guest/enp1s0_env/bin/activate
-The instructions are mostly correct and functional, but they are a bit redundant and could be cleaned up to prevent user confusion.
-Specifically, you are installing some libraries twice (once via pip and once via apt), which can lead to version conflicts.

 🛡️ How to Run Guardian HUD